panushri25/academic-kickstart/content/home/about.md

 # Biography

-I am Anusri Pampari.
-I am a graduate student in computer science at Stanford.
-My research interests are focused in Machine Learning and Natural Language Processing.
-Working as a member of Professor Jian Peng’s group, I  have been leading a collaborative project with IBM Research.
-My work so far has been focused on developing a question answering system for Electronic Medical Records.
-In this endeavor, we developed a large dataset "emrQA", and I am happy to be presenting this work at EMNLP, 2018's main conference in Brussels, Belgium.
-This work also introduced me to the important and challenging problem of machine learning interpretability, which is the focus of my ongoing research.
+I am Anusri Pampari, PhD student in computer science at Stanford Univerity.
+I am fortunate to be advised by Prof. Anshul Kundaje.
+My research interests are focused in Regulatory Genomics, Machine Learning and Natural Language Processing.